 \subsection{Experimental Protocol}

 To ensure consistent conditions and avoid confounding factors, we maintain identical training and inference hyperparameters and seeds across different runs and settings, if not stated otherwise.
-We provide our source code for reproducibility using an anonymous GitHub repository \footnote{\url{ https://anonymous.4open.science/r/collafuse-25ED}}.
+We provide our source code for reproducibility using a GitHub repository\footnote{\url{https://github.com/SimeonAllmendinger/collafuse}}.

-\textbf{Model Architecture:} We adopt the network architectures of traditional DDPMs~\cite{Ho2020}, Imagen Models~\cite{saharia2022photorealistic}, and LDMs~\cite{Rombach_2022_CVPR} which are based on the U-Net architecture~\cite{ronneberger15unet} to process $32\times 32$, $64\times 64$, $256\times 256$, and $512\times 512$ RGB images.
-As in the original implementation, the Imagen models are conditioned on text embeddings computed by T5-Base~\cite{2020t5}.
-For the DDPMs we use one-hot-encoding.
-For the LDMs we use pre-trained U-Nets as well as text- and autoencoders from ``\textit{CompVis/ldm-text2im-large-256}''~\cite{Rombach_2022_CVPR} and ``\textit{runwayml/stable-diffusion-v1-5}''~\cite{Rombach_2022_CVPR} from huggingface.
+\textbf{Model Architecture:} We adopt the network architectures of traditional DDPMs~\citep{Ho2020}, Imagen Models~\citep{saharia2022photorealistic}, and LDMs~\citep{Rombach_2022_CVPR} which are based on the U-Net architecture~\citep{ronneberger15unet} to process $32\times 32$, $64\times 64$, $256\times 256$, and $512\times 512$ RGB images.
+As in the original implementation, the Imagen models are conditioned on text embeddings computed by T5-Base~\citep{2020t5}.
+For the DDPMs, we use one-hot encoding.
+For the LDMs, we use pre-trained U-Nets as well as text- and autoencoders from ``\textit{CompVis/ldm-text2im-large-256}''~\citep{Rombach_2022_CVPR} and ``\textit{runwayml/stable-diffusion-v1-5}''~\citep{Rombach_2022_CVPR} from huggingface.
 Unlike~\citet{saharia2022photorealistic}, we do not apply any super-resolution model to increase the fidelity of the generated images in the Imagen model, as the focus of our work lies on the feasibility of the collaborative training and inference process.
-However, our collaborative diffusion setting also allows each client to add individual or shared super-resolution models~\cite{chitwan22palette} to their pipeline to upscale the generated images.
+However, our collaborative diffusion setting also allows each client to add individual or shared super-resolution models~\citep{chitwan22palette} to their pipeline to upscale the generated images.

 \textbf{Datasets:} We train and evaluate our collaborative diffusion models on common datasets: \textit{CelebA}, \textit{CIFAR-10}, \textit{Animals-with-Attributes2 (Awa2)}.
 The CelebA dataset, collected by~\citet{celeba}, consists of over 200,000 facial images of celebrities annotated with 40 binary attribute labels, including gender appearance, perceived age, hair color, and facial expressions.
-The CIFAR-10 dataset~\cite{cifar10} includes 60,000 32x32 color images across 10 classes, such as airplanes, automobiles, and animals.
-The Awa2 dataset~\cite{Awa2} contains 37,322 images of 50 animal classes with 85 attributes.
+The CIFAR-10 dataset~\citep{cifar10} includes 60,000 32x32 color images across 10 classes, such as airplanes, automobiles, and animals.
+The Awa2 dataset~\citep{Awa2} contains 37,322 images of 50 animal classes with 85 attributes.